 - Students currently enrolled in undergraduate programs at UM-Dearborn can apply via a "Declaration of Certificate Form" available in their unit's academic advising office.
 Students must have a 2.5 cumulative GPA and sophomore standing.
 Transfer students may petition to use up to 4 credits of previous course experience toward the program, upon approval from the Program Director.

 - Post-graduate students or non-degree seeking individuals who already have a bachelor’s degree and are looking for professional development can apply online.
-Please visit the Office of Admissions Undergraduate Certificates page for the application link and instructions.
+Please visit the Office of Undergraduate Admissions Undergraduate Certificates page for the application link and instructions.
 Students may transfer up to 4 credits of previous course experience into the program, upon approval from the Program Director.

 Program Courses and Expectations